Jemma Simmons: Search for Fitz

 Simmons has unsuccessfully been searching for Fitz for a year.
 She and Fitz eventually reunite on the planet of Kitson until the assassin Malachi makes off with Fitz.
 For Fitz's safety, Simmons surrenders herself to Atarah, Enoch's former superior, so that the two of them can come up with a time-traveling method that the Chronicoms intend to use.
 Atarah traps Fitz and Simmons inside their own minds, forcing them to work together in figuring out time travel logic.
 The duo are ultimately freed by Enoch, who manages to overpower Atarah and the other Chronicoms.
 The trio then teleport away, but end up again on Kitson, where Fitz and Simmons are saved from execution by Izel, who helps them on their return to Earth while Enoch bids them farewell.
 Izel believes Fitz and Simmons are conspiring against her, so she commands her ship's crew to eliminate them.
-The two are ultimately rescued by a team led by the new S.H.I.E.L.D. director Mack, and return to Earth.
+The two are ultimately rescued by a team led by the new S.H.I.E.L.D. director Alphonso Mackenzie, and return to Earth.
 While S.H.I.E.L.D. stops Izel, Simmons and Fitz are ambushed by the Chronicom Hunters, but saved by Enoch who helps them achieve time travel as well as create a Coulson LMD to help them fight the Hunters.